 I will give you a straight answer to this question: Lock up ANYTHING you don't want to be stolen.
 Get a place with a garage so you can close away your car.
 Even if your stuff is nailed down, chained up, behind a fence, you have a dog or vigilant neighbors...people will steal your stuff.
 Even if it isn't valuable (like a rusty old bike that wouldn't even sell for $20, or a Rubbermaid trash can), it doesn't matter - they will steal it from right out under your nose.
 Move there if you must, but do so with both eyes open and take a very "city," trust-no-one kind of attitude with you.
 Sad but true...... more

-When it comes to any safety issues, for accurate and up to the minute information, contact the local authorities and ask all your questions, hear all there is to hear firshand; if unfamiliar with the area, do visit more than once and at different times of day, possibly chat with locals/neighbors; real estate professionals are prohibited from steering, enticing a buyer to purchase, or not, in specific neighborhoods....... more
+When it comes to any safety/crime related issues, it's always best to contact the local police department with all your questions, hear all there is to hear firsthand.
+If unfamiliar with the area(s) do revisit more than once and at different times of day, possibly chat with locals/neighbors.
+Real estate professionals are prohibited from steering, enticing a buyer to purchase/rent, or not, in specific neighborhoods.

 the home appears to be sold and should close on the 12th.
 The last sale on record was in 2008...so I'd assume the current owner has lived there 5 years.
 You can search for home on my website www.homesaleindy.com or call me at 317-218-7867 and I can give you more insight.
 Picking a realtor is easy.
 Picking the RIGHT one is much more difficult.... more